iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.mdlive.mobile 2 reviews"/>
 </p>

+> Great experience, would definitely use again.
+It was convenient and very easy to use.
+Update: Used again and was extremely disappointed.
+The doctor never looked and my pictures that I had sent.
+Also I wanted a video call, instead the doctor called me on the phone, he was driving and like I said he never looked at my pictures because he asked me to describe my rash.
+Without looking at my pictures he went ahead and diagnosed me even after I told him I already had the prescription he prescribed it<br> :date: __2020-12-01 17:20:58__

+> It keeps crashing<br> :date: __2020-12-01 13:47:38__

 > Mediocre for video; awful for scheduling.
 You can tell it any date you want to schedule a doctor and it will show you all doctors whether they are available or not.<br> :date: __2020-10-28 22:04:50__